-In both contrast and mutual support with my fondness for many things fiction, art and game, I quite like learning about reality and the world.
+The other side of learning about humanity and life through fiction and art is learning about physical reality through science and research (if you're religious, or into traditional philosophy, feel free to add them to the list).
+And as such, both in contrast and in mutual support with many of my other hobbies, I quite like common learning.
 Topics historical, mundane, small, neat and collectable, human, pragmatic and practical, scientific, avocational and so much more.
 To this end, I watch youtube videos and do simple reseach – most often by browsing Wikipedia, or just going wherever google takes me.

 Finally, when it comes to my Wikipedia crawls, I also enjoy improving whatever obvious small errors, imperfections and poor translations from my language I stumble upon.
 Sometimes I get the urge to become more involved with editing and help develop my favorite pages, but that has always seemed so impenetrable.
 I don't really edit other wikis1, but I salute those who do o7.